Reggie Jackson hits winning jumper, Clippers beat Magic

+LOS ANGELES (AP)Even though the Los Angeles Clippers were missing Paul George, there weren’t any doubts on who they were going to with the game on the line Saturday against the Orlando Magic.

-LOS ANGELES (AP) — Reggie Jackson hit a step-back jumper with 2.2 seconds remaining to give the Los Angeles Clippers a 106-104 victory over the Orlando Magic on Saturday.
+Reggie Jackson hit a step-back jumper with 2.2 seconds remaining to give the Clippers a 106-104 victory over the Orlando Magic on Saturday.

+”When Paul isn’t out there, Reggie is going to take that shot,” Clippers guard Terance Mann said.

-Jackson — who had nine of his 25 points in the fourth quarter — hit a 20-footer following a timeout after Orlando tied it at 104 on Cole Anthony’s 3-pointer with 23.6 seconds left.
+Jackson had nine of his 25 points points in the final three minutes.
+He hit the winning 20-footer following a timeout after Orlando tied it at 104 on Cole Anthony’s 3-pointer with 23.6 seconds left.

-The Clippers held on for their third straight victory when Terrence Ross missed a 3-pointer at the buzzer.

-Luke Kennard had a season-high 23 points and seven 3-pointers for Los Angeles.
-Terance Mann added 16 points.
+Jackson said his confidence was waning a bit after he air balled a 3-point attempt with 1:04 remaining, but Luke Kennard said during a timeout that the players and coaching staff made sure to let Jackson know they had his back.

+”As soon as I was about to get down on myself, Luke said to stay confident.
+It was easy to dig deep down and find something else in there,” Jackson said. ”I knew where I wanted to get to on the floor (on the final possession) and the shot dropped.”

 TIP-INS